seyf1elislam/Colab_Launcher_for_GitHub_ChromExtension/README.md

 This is version 1.0 of the extension.

 ## Examples :
-once you install the extension ,its will adds buttons on each notebook link
+Once you install the extension, it will add buttons to each notebook link.
 |_____|
 |--|
 | ![image](https://github.com/seyf1elislam/Colab_Launcher_for_GitHub_ChromExtension/assets/40665383/60a95556-4710-4f61-8706-49776068ad1a) |